terrytay/tp/docs/DeveloperGuide.md

 <br><br>
-If operation is to undo added notes, the CommandStack will remove the last added note from the CommandStack and pass it to the Command class to execute the undo action by removing it from the module contained in the hashmap.
+If operation is to undo added notes, the CommandStack will remove the last added note from the CommandStack and pass it to the Command class to execute the undo action by removing it from the module contained in the HashMap.
 Also, this note will be added to the redoStack list.
 <br><br>
-If operation is to redo removed notes, the CommandStack will remove the last added note in redoStack list and pass it to the Command class to execute the redo action by adding this note into the module contained in the hashmap.
+If operation is to redo removed notes, the CommandStack will remove the last added note in redoStack list and pass it to the Command class to execute the redo action by adding this note into the module contained in the HashMap.
 <br><br>
 The reason why we chose two linked lists to support these operations is because it reduces the SLOC needed to write the logic.
-An alternative is to actually remember the state of the hashmap before an operation and save it to another hashmap.
+An alternative is to actually remember the state of the HashMap before an operation and save it to another HashMap.
 However, this approach will take up more memory and reduces the performance of the application.

 [comment]: # (@@author NizarMohd)
 ## 4. Testing

-Currently we have two runners to execute the tests, JUnit and Gradle.
+Currently we have two runners to execute the tests, JUnit and Gradle.<br>
 *Note*: It is advisable to run tests with coverage, to ensure that 90% of the paths are covered.